mehmandarov/mehmandarov.github.io/_posts/2018-12-30-navigating-and-editing-the-command-line.markdown

 I also have created simple graphics to illustrate some of the main shortcuts listed below.
 This (hi-res) image can be printed for future reference.

+_Note:_ Please note that all commands containing `ALT` combinations might not work depending on your system configuration, and most definitely not work on MacOS.
+Normally, it is because these combinations are mapped to something else.
+However, you can still use the same shortcuts simply by replacing `ALT` with `ESC`.

 ![Navigating and Editing the Command Line (Bash Edition)] [1]
 <figcaption class = "caption"> Navigating and Editing the Command Line (Bash Edition)</figcaption>